 - Column aliases, similar to aliases in RDBMS SQL, in a SELECT statement.

-Super columns are now deprecated.
+CQL for Cassandra 2.0 deprecated super columns.
 Cassandra continues to support apps that query super columns, translating super columns on the fly into CQL constructs and results.

 Some changes were made to the cqlsh commands in CQL Cassandra 2.0: